Automatically import photos from Photoshop Elements to Lightroom

 - Click Upgrade to import the Elements catalog into a new Lightroom catalog.
 Lightroom displays a progress bar indicating the status of the operation.

-- In the new Lightroom catalog, you'll see photos and information from your Elements catalogs.
-Any albums you may have created in Elements are now represented as Collections in Lightroom.
+- Any albums you may have created in Elements are now represented as Collections in Lightroom.

 - Information added using the Events feature in Elements Organizer will not